Concrete Pitting, Flaking, and Staining

 Concrete pathways, driveways, and pool decks all make the first impression for your home.
 When it’s clean, smooth, and even, you won’t have anything bringing down your home’s safety or curb appeal.
 But when it’s stained, has little holes in it, or is even cracking and breaking off, you’ve got some problems.

-There are names for different types of concrete damage: pitting, flaking, and staining.
-Find out which one you have, and contact Peak Structural for a free inspection and quote to revive your concrete again.
+These types of concrete damage are commonly referred to as pitting, flaking, and staining.
+Find out which one you have, and contact Groundworks for a free inspection and quote to revive your concrete again.

-Concrete spalling is almost like a rash on your concrete.
+Concrete flaking, also known as spalling, is almost like a rash on your concrete.
 Spalling looks like a blotch of your concrete that has been shallowly shaven or is flaking away.
-It looks a lot like this image, but can also take up a larger surface area, too.
+The affected area is typically a small portion of the concrete but can also take up a larger surface area, too.
 You may see it in your garage, driveway, sidewalk, or pool deck.
-Concrete spalls and flakes because of two main reasons: poor installation, and cold weather.
+Flaking concrete is primarily caused by two main reasons: improper installation or cold weather.

 During installation, a concrete mixture with too much water can produce weakened concrete that is more prone to cracking and flaking away.
-This can happen by just making the concrete mixture wrong, or by troweling the mixture too much, forcing the water to rise to the surface.
+This is especially common with an amateur or DIY-poured concrete surface, as consumer-grade concrete mixes can easily be overmixed or contain too much water.

 Winter Salting